sonic-net/sonic-mgmt/.azure-pipelines/simplified_PR_test/README.md

 leaving additional time for tasks such as testbed preparation and clean-up and keeping the total runtime within 2 hours.

 ## Advantages
 Impacted area based PR testing runs test scripts on demand, reducing the overall scale of the PR test and saving execution time.
-Additionally, instances will be allocated as needed, resulting in more cost-efficient resource usage.
+And instances will be allocated as needed, resulting in more cost-efficient resource usage.
+Additionally, the PR testing will be more flexible as we can collect test scripts automatically rather than hard code.

 ## Safeguard
 As impacted area based PR testing would not cover all test scripts, we need a safeguard to run all test scripts daily to prevent any unforeseen issues.
-Fortunately, we have Baseline test to do so.
+Fortunately, we have Baseline testing to do so.
+Baseline testing involves running all test scripts in the test plan daily to ensure the overall stability of the system and identify potential issues.
+We conduct five rounds of baseline testing each day, and if any issues are detected, an ADO is automatically created, and email alerts are sent to notify the relevant teams.